Gizra/Gizra-Way-Book/WIP -cold_outreach.md

 **A personal opening** (optional) :  I love your blog post, I see that you went to X conference , congrats on a award.

-**Why are you contacting them** <br>
+**Explain the reason you are contacting them** <br>
+*
-A reason to contact:  Such as “ I notice that you are Drupal 6. “ We have done similer project with XX “, “I see that you attending X confrance”
+A Reason to contact Such as: “ I notice that you are Drupal 6".
+“We have done slimier project with XX “, “I see that you attending conference X"
+*
-Or Genral reason : Fit pitch (there is a better way to do projects) or   Gizra into ( I would like to introo you to Gizra - an elite dev agency)
+It can be a more of generic reason such as a the "Fit pitch" (there is a better way to do projects) or a Gizra into (I would like to intrduce  you to Gizra - an elite development agency)

+**Who you are and what is Gizra** <br>

+> My name is XXXX and I am Gizra's XXX.
+Gizra is a web development company specializing in complex web solutions with clients such as The UN, Harvard University, and European Commission.

+**Pique Curiosity** <br>
+*
+Share a relevant case study or content -
+“I wanted to share with you this case study which describes the work we have been doing / have done with our strategic partner X (Haravad, Taglit, EU ).
+I am confident that you will find it relevant for you need"

+*
+"We know how to make project on time, on budget and with happy users. - i would like to share it with you
+*
+"We are an elite Drupal agency with clients such as X,Y,Z (competitors or peers) - and I would love to hear about the project you are doing"
+*
+*We will be at conference X and would love to meet you"

+* try and make it as relevant as possible and include metrics or a good reason for them to hear more .
+Examples: how much money Haravad or taglit is saving;the freedom that open source gives; quick results thanks for the Gizra way approch

+**Close with clear ask**

+A) Are you avaibale to chat for 10 min next week Monday?
+B) I will be in LA next week - would like to meet?
+C) who should I contact ?